datavillage-me/developer-documentation/docs/01-index.md

 ---
 layout: default
-title: Introduction
+title: Home
-nav_order: 1
-description: "Datavillage Technical Documentation"
+description: "Datavillage Documentation"
 ---

-# Data collaboration for organizations and consumers
+# Datavillage Documentation

+Learn how to use Datavillage to combine data with partners and run AI algorithms without disclosing it.

+#### Getting started with Datavillage
+Learn about Datavillage, setup and run a basic data collaboration, explore features and use cases.

+## How can Datavillage help you ?

 Datavillage enables organizations to collaborate on data with other organizations and their consumers with privacy.
 Organizations gain access to sensitive and personal data of other parties while confidentiality and integrity of data and algorithms are guaranteed.
 Organizations and consumers can share data without fear of it being misused or of losing their competitive advantage.
 It’s about <b>sharing without showing</b>.